 Choose the best

 Basically, make it and eat it.
 The high fat content of both cream and chocolate means ganache, including truffles, will stay vibrant and fresh for a week or more if kept cool.
 It will slowly lose shine if kept in a warm atmosphere and the cream content can develop a cheesy taste, a sure warning that you have left it too long.
 A week or so in the fridge is fine in an airtight container.
+It will set in the fridge, which means it will be harder to smooth or spread, but good for rolling into truffles.

 For a cake filling or rich, thick icing, use equal weights of chocolate and double cream.

-In all cases, add an extra 25% of cream when using white chocolate
+In all cases, add an extra 25% of cream when using white chocolate.

-Break the chocolate into small pieces and then heat the cream to below boiling point.
+Break the chocolate into small pieces and heat the cream to below boiling point.
 Combine away from the heat and stir until even.
 Cool to room temperature before use, when it can be whisked for a lighter texture.